mak626/neog22Bot/README.md

 #### pod-delete

 - Usage: `!pod-delete`
-- Description: Deletes category CATEGORY_NAME with all its sub channels and roles
+- Description: Deletes all pods and its associated roles

 #### pod-init